Learn how to turn an old book into a junk journal. I made this one out of an old Reader’s Digest Condensed Book.

 Need a Cover for Your Junk Journal?

 They’re available over in my shop.
-Pick your favorite color, and I’ll surprise you with the style.
+Pick your favorite color, and I’ll surprise you with the pattern.